 Buying a home is likely to be the largest financial transaction you make in your lifetime, and therefore it stands to reason that this is the optimal time to consider engaging the services of a professional.
 There are literally thousands of products to choose from and lenders will all be competing for your business.

 In the interests of complete transparency, I haven’t gone through the process of actually buying a house in order to bring you this review.
-I have, however, looked at the services offered by Mortgage Advice Bureau, spoken to their advisors, gone over all their fees and charges, and had a look at what other customers have had to say about the service they received.
+I have, however, looked at the services offered by Mortgage Advice Bureau, spoken to their advisers, gone over all their fees and charges, and had a look at what other customers have had to say about the service they received.

 My aim is to provide you with enough information to ascertain whether Mortgage Advice Bureau is well placed to help you find the best mortgage for your unique circumstances.